48hour/Cell_segmentation_with_Unet/README.md

 ## Result

+#### Unet_grayscale
 We can see that it is overfitting in both grayscale and RGB from the traning history.
 Below is the data from Unet_grayscale.
-We tried a more complex ResUnet to prevent overfitting.

-#### Unet_grayscale

 ##### Training History
 Epoch : 100 , Batch : 4, Optimizer : Adam, lr = 1e-4, Augmentation : random_flip